Lord Howe Island – refuge of unique species

 The contemporary Lord Howe Island is just a small piece of once enormous island.
 For millions of years, unique plants and animals evolved on this large island… which became smaller and smaller.
 Now many hundreds of unique species are crammed on the remaining crumble of land in the immense ocean.

 UNESCO World Heritage status

 If you see this after your page is loaded completely, leafletJS files are missing.

-Some 7 million years ago an enormous volcano rose from the 2 kilometres deep Tasman Sea and through gargantuan eruptions created a large island.
+Some 7 million years ago an enormous volcano rose from the 2 kilometers deep Tasman Sea and through gargantuan eruptions created a large island.

-Now only some 0,25% of the original island remain above the sea – contemporary Lord Howe Island is only 11 by 2 km large.
+Now only some 0,25% of the original island remains above the sea – contemporary Lord Howe Island is only 11 by 2 km large.
 Nevertheless, this is a gorgeous island with impressive hills.
-Highest summits on this small island are Mount Gower (875 m) and Mount Lidgbird (777 m) – both in the southern part of the island.
+The highest summits on this small island are Mount Gower (875 m) and Mount Lidgbird (777 m) – both in the southern part of the island.

 Erosion of the island continues and it will disappear under the waves over the next 200 thousand years.

 It seems, Polynesians did not find this island.
 Europeans for the first time saw the island in 1788 – the island was named after the admiral of the British fleet Richard Howe.
 In 1830ies was founded small village and villagers released pigs, cats, and quite a few other invasive species which later created much damage to the local ecosystem.

 The unique value of the local ecosystem was recognized early – already in 1878 here was declared a Forest Reserve and tourism started to develop in the 1880ies.
 One of the unique plants brought good income to the islanders – local Kentia palm (Howea forsteriana) turned out to be a much-desired house plant that adorned (and still adorns) the best palaces and hotels in faraway Great Britain and other countries of the world.